Allocations/api-docs/docs/tutorials/create-api-key.md

 ---
-sidebar_position: 5
+sidebar_position: 2
 ---

-# Update Airtable
+# Create an API Key

 Access to the Allocations API is granted to an organization via API keys.
 Each API key is tied to an organization and has full access to the API on behalf of that organization.

+See the [Getting Started](/docs/tutorials/intro) to create a new organization.

 ## Get an API Key

-API keys can be generated from the Allocations Dashboard on the [API Settings page](https://dashboard.allocations.com).
+API keys can be generated from the Allocations API Dashboard on the [API Keys page](https://developer.allocations.app/organizations/api-keys).

 ## Using an API Key